 Are you interested in developing an in-depth understanding of art and its contexts of interpretation and mediation from the late 19th to the 21st centuries?
 Then this programme is ideal for you.

-As a capital city with a strong cultural sector, Edinburgh is host to a variety of modern and contemporary art institutions that will enrich your student experience.
-The two core courses of the programme are Research, Theories and Methods and Politics and Cultures of Display.
-A range of electives cover developments from the historical avant-gardes to performance, art and the document, postcolonial critique, the theories and politics shaping the contemporary art field, the social engagement of art, lens-based practices, cultural policy and the arts of a specific period or place – all exploring the changing role of art and art institutions in society.
+The two core courses of the programme are Research: Theories and Methods and Politics and Cultures of Display.
+A range of electives cover developments from the historical avant-gardes to performance, digital art, the theories and politics shaping the contemporary art field, the social engagement of art, lens-based practices, cultural policy and the arts of a specific period or place – all exploring the changing role of art and art institutions in society.
 The dissertation will help you develop your own ideas, preparing you for being a confident, independent researcher engaged in art-history writing, criticism, curating and related professional activities, or progressing to a PhD.

 The programme places a strong emphasis on theoretical and philosophical debates.
-Some aspects of the programme will help you acquire knowledge about how things work in art institutions and related contexts - including the annual Fellowship in Contemporary Art Theory and Curating permits you to look behind the scenes and learn directly from a practitioner or theorist beyond the expertise offered by staff members.
-You can also choose from a selection of optional internships in the cultural sector in or near Edinburgh (offered on a competitive basis) that provide hands-on experience.
-The weekly research seminars will introduce you to invited scholars and curators.
-Offered at one of the top universities in the world, with a long tradition in the humanities, this programme demands intellectual commitment and an interest in current developments in the arts sector.
+Some aspects of the programme will help you acquire knowledge about how things work in art institutions and related contexts - including the annual Fellowship in Contemporary Art Theory and Curating that allows you to learn directly from a practitioner or theorist beyond the expertise offered by staff members.
+You can also choose from a selection of optional internships in the cultural sector (offered on a competitive basis).
+Extracurricular Research Seminars and related activities will introduce you to external scholars and curators.
+Offered at one of the top universities in the world, with a long tradition in the humanities, this programme demands intellectual commitment and an interest in current developments in the arts sector and the humanities.

 Who is this programme for?

 We welcome students from backgrounds in the humanities, the arts or curating and related fields.
-The programme demands an interest in and engagement with art theory and current developments in the arts sector.
-We encourage our students to be ambitious, questioning and to pay attention to international trends.
+The programme demands an interest in, and engagement with, art theory and current developments in the arts sector and the humanities.
+We encourage our students to be ambitious, intellectually curious, questioning, and to pay attention to international trends.

 What makes us special?

 Our optional internships are a popular feature of our programme.
-These are limited and offered on a competitive basis, as available placements in the sector vary annually.
+These are limited and offered on a competitive basis as available placements in the sector vary annually.
 The primary aim is to introduce students to a working environment related to art and/or art history, or culture more broadly.
-Placements are arranged in appropriate host institutions in or near Edinburgh.
+Placements are arranged in appropriate host institutions, often in or near Edinburgh.
 During the internship, students are covered by their host's liability insurance.
 Preparations for the internship normally take place in Semester 1 while the Internship is normally carried out in Semester 2 as an option course.
 Internship tasks may include cataloguing, indexing, helping to prepare and install an exhibition, drawing up a publicity or education leaflet, or researching conservation case histories.
 NB: While the Covid-19 pandemic lasts internships may be subject to changing health and safety guidelines.

 Fellowship in Contemporary Art Theory and Curating

-Our programme is also supported by the Fellowship in Contemporary Art Theory and Curating, where a leading expert is appointed annually to work with students normally for two to three weeks each year, in the context of the core course Cultures and Politics of Display.
+For over ten years, our programme has been supported by the Fellowship in Contemporary Art Theory and Curating, where a leading expert is appointed annually to work with students normally for two to three weeks each year, in the context of the core course Cultures and Politics of Display.
 Appointed Fellows may offer lectures or seminars or engage students in other activities, as appropriate.

 What will you study?

 The programme is underpinned by two compulsory core courses over the academic year.
 These are the team-taught courses Research: Theories and Methods and Cultures and Politics of Display.
-In addition, you will take option courses (electives) - that is, two in each semester - on subjects ranging from Impressionism and Surrealism to the evolving paradigms of the 21st century.
+In addition, you will take a total of four option courses (electives) - that is, two in each semester - on subjects ranging from the art of the late 19th century to the evolving paradigms of the 21st century.
 Option courses are taught normally by one tutor, in small cohorts.
-Option modules can be chosen from within History of Art (designed specifically for the Masters) and, in some cases, from other Schools in Edinburgh College of Art or related fields such as Film.
+Option modules can be chosen from within History of Art (designed specifically for the Masters) and, in some cases, from other Schools in Edinburgh College of Art (ECA) or related fields such as Film.
 Option modules are subject to change from year to year depending on staff research leave and/or updating the material.
 The list of option modules for the year is normally made available to our students in early September, following enrolment.